Good data governance is essential in every organization.

 This is because Teams has so much more to offer.
 It’s a cloud-based collaboration hub and offers persistent workplace chat, video meetings, file sharing, storage and collaboration using Office 365 apps and can be integrated with a huge range of third-party workplace applications too.
 Users can set up groupings of colleagues and contacts in dedicated teams as required for work projects.
 Teams goes way beyond just audio and video calls; it creates a huge step change in the way organizations communicate and collaborate.

 Mistakes can be made ‘out of the box’

 It also uses Delve, a solution powered by Microsoft Graph that uses AI to suggest pertinent files for each end user and can surface relevant content from colleagues you’ve been working with.
 Users can also create groups on the fly and invite others to join.
-All of this is incredibly useful but it’s arguable that deployed if Teams simply ‘out of the box’ it’s too open.
+All of this is incredibly useful but it’s arguable that deployed simply as it is ‘out of the box’, Teams is too open.
 Mistakes can be made with sensitive files available to those who shouldn’t have access, or documents shared with the wrong groups.
 You could have a situation where one group – created for a set of colleagues and perhaps client contacts too – gets mistaken for another group with a similar name, and sensitive information gets inadvertently shared with the wrong people, not just internally, but potentially externally too.

 This could all be avoided with proper data governance.

 Of course, traditionally, data governance has been for IT departments to manage and control.
 It’s been their job to ensure only the right people have the right access to the right data within an organization.
 It’s therefore perfectly understandable why IT might look at the potential risks in Teams and take the view that everything in it should be locked down.